Stevie Snow

 As with anything visual, original video content is your best move.
 However, embedding relevant videos published by other companies won’t hurt either.
 Just remember to give credit where it’s due.

 Best practice: Don’t forget that while you can create videos specifically for blog posts or landing pages, you can also repurpose video content.
 As long as it’s relevant to the blog post, don’t hesitate to embed it.
+Repurposing maximizes ROI and gives your content multiple touchpoints with your target audience.

 CTAs

-A custom call-to-action button is another way to break up the text with a visual – but these ones do more than look good.
+A custom call-to-action button is another way to break up the text with a visual — but these do more than look good.
 They take interested viewers to other pages on your site that can further boost engagement, click-through rates and conversions.

 As with other visuals, you’ll want to create a consistent style for these.
 Some you can use verbatim on several blog posts, while others may call for slight tweaks to make sure they make sense for the article topic.
+Clear, visually striking CTAs guide user behavior toward desired outcomes.

 Best practice: Mix them up!
 CTAs aren’t just for redirecting viewers to a landing page that sells your product or service.
 They can also link to relevant gated content, such as eBooks and white papers, or prompt users to subscribe to your mailing list, follow your brand on social media or sign up for a free trial.